This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Athletes often use colostrum supplements to improve muscle recovery and enhance performance.
 The growth factors it contains, particularly IGF-1, help repair muscle tissue and boost stamina, as shown in soccer players.

-Research has indicated that colostrum can reduce muscle damage and improve recovery after intense exercise, including in football players.
+Research also has indicated that colostrum can reduce muscle damage and improve recovery after intense exercise, including in football players.

 4. May aid in weight management